jordan-yee/kakoune-plugin-quick-dev/README.md

          echo 'hello world!'
    }
    ```
-3. Add your prototype kakscript.
-This can be anything that's reloadable, but is
+3. Add your prototype kakscript, which can be anything that's reloadable, such
-   generally meant to be new commands with an -override flag.
-An example command
+   as `define-command` with an -override flag.
+An example command definition is
-   definition is given in the scratch file which can be copied as a template.
+   given in the scratch file to get you started:
    ```
    # ------------------------------------------------------------------------------
    # Scratch Space - add your prototype script code here